quicwg/quic-bit-grease/draft-thomson-quic-bit-grease.md

 {{?QUIC-INVARIANTS=I-D.ietf-quic-invariants}}, very little about the "wire image" {{?RFC8546}} of QUIC is visible.

-The second-to-most significant bit of the first byte in every QUIC packet - known as the "QUIC Bit" - is defined as having a fixed value of 1.
-The purpose of this is to allow intermediaries and endpoints to cheaply and efficiently distinguish between QUIC and other protocols; see {{?DEMUX=RFC7983}} for a description of a scheme with which QUIC is designed to integrate.
+The second-to-most significant bit of the first byte in every QUIC packet is defined as having a fixed value of 1 in QUIC version 1 {{!QUIC}}.
+This bit is The purpose of this is to allow intermediaries and endpoints to cheaply and efficiently distinguish between QUIC and other protocols; see {{?DEMUX=RFC7983}}
+for a description of a scheme with which QUIC is designed to integrate.
+As this bit effectively identifies a packet as QUIC, it is sometimes referred to as the "QUIC Bit".

-Where endpoints and the intermediaries that support them do not depend on this value being fixed, the fixed value of this bit is more of liability than an asset.
+Where endpoints and the intermediaries that support them do not depend on the QUIC Bit having a fixed value, sending the same value in every packet is more of liability than an asset.
 If systems come to depend on a fixed value, then it might become infeasible to define a version of QUIC that attributes semantics to this bit.

 In order to safeguard future use of this bit, this document defines a QUIC transport parameter that indicates that an endpoint is willing to receive QUIC